RodrigoBertotti/Askless/documentation/english_documentation.md

  ##### `customLogger`

  Allows the implementation of a custom logger (optional).
+Let it `null` on a production environment

  Type: `(message, level, additionalData?) => void`